On the Nori and Hodge realisations of Voevodsky motives: Recollections.

 \subsection{Mixed Hodge modules}

 Let $X$ be a separated finite type $\C$-scheme.
-In \cite{MR1047415}, Saito constructed an abelian category $\mathrm{MHM}^p(X)$ of polarisable mixed Hodge modules, together with the six operations on $\Dd^b(\mathrm{MHM}^p(X))$.
-It has a faithful exact functor $\mathrm{MHM}^p(X)\to Perv(X^\mathrm{an},\Q)$ to the abelian category of perverse sheaves on the analytification of $X$, such that the induced functor on the derived categories commutes with the operations.
-If $X=\Spec \C$, then there is a natural equivalence $\mathrm{MHM}^p(\Spec \C)\simeq\mathrm{MHS}^p_\Q$ between polarisable mixed Hodge structures and polarisable mixed Hodge modules.
-One of the most interesting property of mixed Hodge modules is that its \emph{lisse} objects, that is the objects such that the underlying perverse sheaf is a shift of a locally constant sheaf are exactly polarisable variations of mixed Hodge structures.
-We will not go in details in the construction of Saito's category, and we will mostly need to know that the functor taking a complex of polarisable mixed Hodge modules to its underlying complex of perverse sheaves is conservative and commutes with the operations.
+In \cite{MR1047415}, M. Saito constructed an abelian category $\mathrm{MHM}(X)$ of mixed Hodge modules.
+He also constructed the six operations on $\Dd^b(\mathrm{MHM}(-))$.
+There is a faithful exact functor $\mathrm{MHM}(X)\to \mathrm{Perv}(X^\mathrm{an},\Q)$ to the abelian category of perverse sheaves on the analytification of $X$.
+This induces a functor $\Dd^b(\mathrm{MHM}(X))\to\Dd^b(\mathrm{Perv}(X^\mathrm{an},\Q))\to\Dd^b_c(X^\mathrm{an},\Q)$ and gives a natural transformation $\Dd^b(\mathrm{MHM}(-))\to\Dd^b_c(-,\Q)$ that commutes with the 6 operations.
+If $X=\Spec \C$, then there is a natural equivalence $\mathrm{MHM}(\Spec \C)\simeq\mathrm{MHS}^p_\Q$ between polarisable mixed Hodge structures and mixed Hodge modules.
+One of the most interesting properties of the category of mixed Hodge modules is that its \emph{lisse} objects, that is the objects such that the underlying perverse sheaf is a shift of a locally constant sheaf are exactly the polarisable variations of mixed Hodge structures.
+We will not go into details about the construction of Saito's category, and we will mostly need to know that the functor taking a complex of mixed Hodge modules to its underlying complex of perverse sheaves is conservative and commutes with the operations.